logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/tfs-integration/on-premises-tfs-environment-configuration/running-tests-under-on-premises-tfs/running-ta-tests-from-mtm/_index.md

 ---
-title: "Running TA tests from MTM"
+title: "Running TestArchitect tests from Microsoft Test Manager"
 linktitle: "Running TestArchitect tests from Microsoft Test Manager"
 description: "After creating a TA-TFS integration project in Visual Studio that contains test cases, you can plan your tests, execute test cases, and view test results in MTM."
 weight: 9